Meet Jason Britwell: Character Backstory Scene

 “Oh, sweetheart, he means well.
 You can’t play football forever.”

 Eleanor’s fingers wound together as she sat on the sofa next to him.
 “You might not have a choice, Jason.
 There’s a saying - ‘keep your friends close, but your enemies closer.’
-Let’s pretend that it applies here.”
+Let’s pretend it applies here.”

 Was Junior an enemy?
 And if he was, could Jason protect other kids by staying close to him?
 It was worth trying.
 Junior instigated fights that he then conveniently escaped without punishment.
 And strangely, no one ratted him out.